 (from which the first-mile connection starts), a local area infrastructure.
 Fibre laid to the cabinet, with copper wires completing the connection.

 FTTH - Fibre To The Home

-Technology aiming at replacing the technologies xDSL by installing optic fiber to the consumer, where fibre is laid all the way to the home.
+Technology aiming to replace the technologies xDSL by installing optic fiber to the consumer, where fibre is laid all the way to the home.
 Less ambitious versions are FTTC (Fibre To The Curb) and FTTB (Fibre To The Building).

-Broadband network architecture using optical fibre to create a broadband network for the last mile.
+Broadband network architecture using optical fiber to create a broadband network for the last mile.